top of page

 16:00

-Opening of the festivities by the three titular organists of Saint-Séverin
+Opening of the celebrations by the three titular organists of Saint-Séverin

 François ESPINASSE, Véronique LE GUEN, Christophe MANTOUX